 This IOC represents the logical transport interface or endpoint which including transport level information, e.g. transport address, reachability information and QoS profiles, etc.

+MnS consumer can request MnS producer to create an EP_transport instance for one or multiple NetworkSliceSubnet(s).

+The attribute logicInterfaceId and qosProfile is determined and requested by MnS consumer to configure the logicInterfaceId and qosProfile.